-Prior to February 2007, cable systems serving our subscribers carried the broadcast signals of 21 local broadcast stations owned or programmed by Sinclair Broadcast Group, Inc. ("Sinclair") under a month-to-month retransmission arrangement terminable at the end of any month on 45-days notice.
-Ten of these stations are affiliates of one of the "big-4" networks (ABC, CBS, FOX and NBC) that we deliver to approximately half of our total subscribers.
-The other stations are affiliates of the recently launched CW or MyNetwork broadcast networks or are unaffiliated with a national broadcast network.
+Prior to February 2007, cable systems serving our subscribers carried the broadcast signals of 4 local broadcast stations owned or programmed by Sinclair Broadcast Group, Inc. ("Sinclair") under a month-to-month retransmission arrangement terminable at the end of any month on 45-days notice.
+All of these stations are affiliates of one of the "big-4" networks (ABC, CBS, FOX and NBC) that we deliver to approximately half of our total subscribers.